Riding Lessons at Palladia

 Long Pants, Jodphurs or Breeches

 Thin or baggy pants quickly bunch up between your leg and the saddle, creating painful rubs.
 Special riding pants are designed to avoid this discomfort.
 Jeans are acceptable and will provide a measure of comfort, but they are prone to chafing and the heavy inseam is often uncomfortable.
 Other options include thicker leggings or jeggings, provided they are slim fitting and free of any rough inseams.
-You can find inexpensive breeches or jodhpurs at Dover Saddlery and many other stores online.
+You can find inexpensive breeches or jodhpurs at Dover, Saddlers Row, and many other stores online.
+Buy jodhpurs and paddock boots (pictured left) for children; get breeches and tall boots for adults.

 Heeled Boots

-Paddock boots are designed especially for equine activities and are the preferred equipment for new riders.
+Boots designed for equine activities and are the preferred equipment for riders.
 They provide the best protection for the feet as well as the most comfort while riding.
-Their appropriate heel, reinforced sole, and protected toe insure security throughout the foot and ankle while riding, and safety while working with the horses on the ground.
-They can be purchased for around $40-50 from many online stores or at Dover Saddlery.
-Faux leather boots are usually comfortable and always economical.
+Their appropriate heel, reinforced sole, and protected toe ensure security while riding and safety while working with the horses on the ground.
+They can be purchased online, from Dover Saddlery, and from Saddlers Row.
+Buy jodhpurs and paddock boots for children; get breeches and tall boots (pictured left) for adults.

 Riding Shirt